CoderTristan/Ideas/README.md

 ai stock or ceo calls analysis

-ai headline predict with news letter or input based or daily generated headline or article modes

 string fast comments decide on when to end comments

 jobs under 18 or low level like intern or apprentice search also